 NOTE: The submission process for this year has changed!
 Please make sure to read the ePoster Session Guidelines.

 AAPA’s goal is to serve as the facilitator of the PA research community in support of the PA research, convening critical discussions, identifying and facilitating research on important research topics related to PA workforce, practice, outcomes, and value.
 To this end, AAPA supports the PA Research Agenda.

 A comprehensive overview of PA salaries across the United States.
 The Salary Report is free to AAPA members.
-If you are not an AAPA member, order a copy of the 2016 AAPA Salary Report: National Findings for $200.
+If you are not an AAPA member, you may purchase your copy of the 2016 AAPA Salary Report: National Findings for $200.

-The AAPA Annual Survey is a survey of physician assistants, both AAPA members and nonmembers.
+AAPA National Survey is a survey of PAs, both AAPA members and nonmembers.
 It collects general demographic information, compensation and workforce-related data to promote the PA profession and inform policy.

 State practice profiles

 State Profiles for all 50 states and the District of Columbia.
 Each profile includes the total number of PAs, specialty distribution and setting distribution for the state.

 Bibliography and resources

 Last published in late 2014, the PA Annotated Bibliography includes